Go to the Staff section

 Go to the Support us section

 8.1 Permission to proceed to the approval of specific collaborative arrangements is dependent on LPAG approval of the partnership through the process described above.
-The following part of the process is how the University satisfies itself of the partner’s academic suitability for the delivery of specific provision, in order to secure the quality of learning opportunities for students and ensure that appropriate quality assurance procedures are in place to protect the academic standards of the University’s awards.
-The detailed arrangements for the event, including agreeing on the location, convening the panel, and drawing up the agenda, should be made by the link QAO in collaboration with the PDT chair.
+The following part of the process is how the University satisfies itself of the partner’s academic suitability for the delivery of specific provision, in order to secure the quality of the academic experience for students and ensure that appropriate quality assurance procedures are in place to protect the academic standards of the University’s awards.
+The detailed arrangements for the event, including agreeing on the location, convening the panel, and drawing up the agenda, should be made by the link QAO in collaboration with the PDT chair (supported by appropriate Faculty administration).

 8.2 The approval processes for the following types of collaborative provision are included in this section: